Beef and veal

 Q3.
 The system applies to goods originating in and coming from which countries?

-An import permit is required for each shipment of these products originating in and imported from all countries except the United States, Mexico, Chile, an EU country or other CETA beneficiary, or a beneficiary of the Canada-UK Trade Continuity Agreement.
+An import permit is required for each shipment of these products originating in and imported from all countries except the United States; Mexico; Chile; an EU country or other CETA beneficiary, or a beneficiary of the Canada-UK Trade Continuity Agreement.
+A shipment-specific import permit is not required when importing goods using the rules of origin under the CPTPP.

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?

-This licensing system is used to implement TRQs for beef and veal in accordance with Canada's WTO commitments.
+This licensing system is used to implement TRQs for beef and veal in accordance with Canada's commitments under the WTO.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?